 How TimescaleDB got started

-To store time-series data, a whole new category of databases, called “time-series databases” has emerged.
+A new category of databases called “time-series databases” has emerged to store time-series data.
 All of these databases are non-standard, non-relational databases, and nearly all of them primarily store metrics (e.g., floats).

 When we launched TimescaleDB, we met a fair amount of skepticism.
 Some didn’t believe one could get the necessary performance and scalability out of Postgres.
 Others didn’t believe that SQL was a language conducive to time-series analysis.
-The top voted Hacker News comment at the time called us, “a rather bad idea.”
+At the time, the top-voted Hacker News comment called us “a rather bad idea.”